seattlerb/ruby_parser/gauntlet.md

 The `.noindex` extension stops spotlight from indexing the continous churn of files being unpacked and moved and saves time.

-Finally, I rename and archive it all up (currently using lrztar, but I'm not in love with it).
+Finally, I rename and archive it all up (currently using zstd to compress).

 ### Stats